SketchUpCMS/SketchUpCMS/README.md

 load '/<some path>/SketchUpCMS/cms_2017.rb'
 ```

-When the script end, you will probaly need to zoom out to find the CMS detector.
+After the script ends, you will probaly need to zoom out to find the CMS detector.